Gradient Descent Finds the Cubic-Regularized Non-Convex Newton Step: Application: A Hessian-free majorization method

 Intuitively, $\epsilon$-second-order stationary points provide a finer approximation to local minima than $\epsilon$-stationary points (with only $\norm{\grad g(y)} \le \epsilon$).
 Throughout this section, we use $\epsilon$ to denote approximate stationarity in $g$, and continue to use $\eps$ to denote approximate optimality for subproblems of the form \eqref{eq:problem}.

 We outline a majorization-minimization strategy~\cite{ConnGoTo00,NocedalWr06} for optimization of $g$ in Algorithm~\ref{alg:SP}.
-At each iteration, the method (approximately) minimizes a local model of $g$, halting once progress decreasing $g$ falls below a certain threshold.
-In Algorithm~\ref{alg:SSP}, we describe our Hessian-free approximate solution of the subproblem~\eqref{eq:majorization} using gradient descent with a small perturbation to the linear term; we write the method in terms of an input matrix $A = \nabla^2 g(y)$, noting that it requires only matrix-vector products $Av$ implementable by a first-order oracle for $g$.
+At each iteration, the method approximately minimizes a local model of $g$, halting once progress decreasing $g$ falls below a certain threshold.
+In Algorithm~\ref{alg:SSP}, we describe a simple Hessian-free subproblem solver that uses gradient descent with a small perturbation to the linear term and \emph{fixed step size} (as in Theorem~\ref{thm:pert-main-result}); we write the method in terms of an input matrix $A = \nabla^2 g(y)$, noting that it requires only matrix-vector products $Av$ implementable by a first-order oracle for $g$.

-The method \callSSP{} takes as input a problem instance $(A,b,\rho)$, confidence level $\delta$, relative accuracy $\eps'$, and a putative lower bound on the magnitude of the global minimizer $s$, which we denote by $\slb$.
-As an immediate consequence of Theorem~\ref{thm:pert-main-result}, as long as $\|s\|\ge\slb$ the method is guaranteed to terminate before reaching line~\ref{line:SSPfail}, and if the gradient is sufficiently large, termination occurs before entering the loop.
+The method \callSSP{} takes as input a problem instance $(A,b,\rho)$, confidence level $\delta$, relative accuracy $\eps'$, and a threshold for the magnitude of the global minimizer $\s$, which we denote by $\slb$.
+As an immediate consequence of Theorem~\ref{thm:pert-main-result}, as long as $\|\s\|\ge\slb$ the method is guaranteed to terminate before reaching line~\ref{line:SSPfail}, and if the gradient is sufficiently large, termination occurs before entering the loop.
 We formalize this in the following lemma, whose proof we provide in Appendix~\ref{sec:proof-SSP}.

 \begin{restatable}{lemma}{lemSSP} Let $A \in \R^{d\times d}$ satisfy $\opnorm{A} \le \beta$, $b\in\R^d$, $\rho > 0, \slb>0$, $ \eps' \in (0, 1), \delta \in (0,1)$ and $\eta \le 1/(8\beta + 4\rho\slb)$.
 With probability at least $1-\delta$, if